 Storage: Do not store cards.
 If incubating cards, release adult wasps immediately after emergence.

 Encarsia formosa eggs are shipped on cards that can be hung directly on the plants.
 Cards are shipped in strips of 4 and can be easily separated at the perforations for application to different plants/crops.
 Release immediately upon receipt.

 Free Shipping in the contiguous 48 states.
 Ships via 2nd Day Only on Monday, Tuesday and Wednesday.

 Shelf Life: Use within 18 hours of receipt.
 Keep out of direct sunlight.
-Do not allow to freeze.
+Do not freeze or refrigerate after delivery.